Yash-bharadwaj/IOSapp-Beet/README.md

 ## Architecture

-I structured the app using a clean MVVM architecture with SwiftUI's modern patterns:
+I structured the app using NO-MVVM architecture with SwiftUI's modern patterns, following 2025 best practices:

 ```
 ┌─────────────────────────────────────────────────────────┐